Dean-J-K-James/dean-j-k-james.github.io/application/application/blog/contents/perlin-noise-terrain-generation/article.md

 The parameters, `a` and `b` , represent the minimum and maximum respectively (in this case 0 and 255), and `v` represents the value that needs interpolating (in this case, the noise value).

-<tip>The implementation and rendering of a grid is not shown in this tutorial, but many tutorials exist for creating tilemaps in various languages and engines.</tip>
+<div class="tip">The implementation and rendering of a grid is not shown in this tutorial, but many tutorials exist for creating tilemaps in various languages and engines.</div>

 ## Static Noise